 Cecchetti Method of Classical Ballet

-Pas de Deux Dance Studio's classes are based on the Cecchetti Method of Classical Ballet, created by Enrico Cecchetti in the 1920s.
+Pas de Deux Dance Studio's classes are based on the Cecchetti Method of Classical Ballet, created by Enrico Cecchetti.

 Who was Enrico Cecchetti?